Speech and language difficulties

 Language is central to learning, but a study by the Basic Skills Agency (in 2002) reported that - in the opinion of teachers - 50% of children begin school lacking skills that are vital for getting off to a good start in education.

-But what types of speech and language problems could your child suffer from – and what can grown-ups do to help?
+But what types of speech and language problems do children suffer from – and what can grown-ups do to help?

 - Understanding spoken language